 Valio has set science-based targets to reduce greenhouse gas emissions, and they have been accepted by the Science Based Targets initiative (SBTi).

-Safety and quality of raw materials are also crucial elements of sustainability.
 Food manufacturers and consumers alike want to know where the raw materials come from.
 That is why traceability and transparent procurement are important customer requirements in ingredients sales.

 “Transparency is in the heart of Valio’s operations.
 All milk is traceable back to an individual farm.
 Finnish cows are among the healthiest in the world, and every cow at Valio farms even has a name.
 Transparency is also extended to our carbon neutral targets, which have been validated by SBTi and the progress is reported annually.
 It’s important to assess our environmental work through a trustworthy party in a transparent and science-based manner,” Pajari says.